4 reasons why Google Home is tailor-made for off-campus college students

 For quieter evenings in, Google Home still has you covered.
 Connect it to a Chromecast-enabled device to upgrade your Hulu Plus, Netflix or YouTube experiences.
 “Toss videos or photos up on your TV,” suggests Digital Trends. “[Or] play Google Play movies with your Home device.”

-4. It’ll feed you (sort of)
+4. It’ll feed you (sort of).

-A hectic schedule can lead to some missed meals—especially if a student is cooking for themselves—but Google Home can help with those quick bites before class or during study breaks.
+A hectic schedule can lead to some missed meals—especially if a student is cooking for themselves.
+But Google Home can help with those quick bites before class or during study breaks.
 “If you’re running late or don’t want to wait in line for breakfast, you can actually use Google Home to order something to eat before you’ve even fixed your hair,” writes CNET.
 “Just say, ‘Hey Google, let me talk to Dunkin’ Donuts.’

-Other Google Assistant-connected food outlets include Starbucks, Whole Foods and Domino's, and your device can remember favorites and previous orders.
+Other Google Assistant-connected food outlets include Starbucks, Whole Foods and Domino's, plus your device can remember favorites and previous orders.
 Your mother might suggest you "talk to" a few vegetables now and then, too, but hey, it's college.
 No matter your approach, Google Home can help.